If, If-else Statements in Terraform

 # frontend-app module

-description = "Create the first eip if set to true, otherwise create the second eip if set to false"
+description = "Create the primary EIP if true, otherwise create the secondary EIP"

 }